The Pillow Book: Overview

 In general, The Pillow Book is written in brief statements, where the length of one paragraph is relatively short, and it is easy to read the contents, even for modern Japanese speakers.
 The miscellaneous collection has been arranged loosely into three specific types, while the collection of similar things has been compiled by distinct classification, and this so-called compiling was done afterwards by the hands of people other than Sei Shōnagon.
 Based on the beliefs of certain scholars, most of Shonagon's work was written during her time working in the court; however, some of the later entries were written in her later life, and were just based on her memories of the days and moments she experienced previously in the court.

 An aspect that makes Shōnagon's writing in The Pillow Book different from other written diaries of her period and even modern day journals is the fact that she did not invest her time in soul-searching, nor was she searching for the attention or opinions of readers, simply because she did not invest in her writing for others, but only for herself.
 Shōnagon's focus in The Pillow Book is based on the likes and dislikes of the world, what she is interested in personally, and the delightedness of the world that she viewed and lived in.
 In the Kyoto Journal article, McKinney explains that Shōnagon is "engaging you [the reader], face to face across the centuries, assuming your familiarity with her and her world, compelling you to nod and smile."
-The selections in this anthology are meant to showcase the variety of Shonagon's musings and anecdotes.
 The Pillow Book is a collection of anecdotes, lists, and assorted writings that is one of the best sources of information concerning the court society of the 10th century and is considered an influential landmark in the history of Japanese literature.
 The Pillow Book is written entirely in Japanese.
 During the late 10th and early 11th centuries, Japanese men typically wrote in Chinese, using characters, while Japanese women wrote exclusively in their native tongue, using hiragana, a syllabary derived from Chinese characters.
 The Pillow Book is a part of a large tradition of women's literature.
-The simplicity and charm of Shonagon's style has been used as an example of the finest Japanese prose to this day.
-Shōnagon has been described as arrogant and confrontational by many readers, according to Penney and Matthew, though they describe her as freely expressing her feelings with sharp wit.
+The simplicity and charm of Shōnagon's style has been used as an example of the finest Japanese prose to this day.
+Shōnagon has been described as arrogant and confrontational by many readers, though they describe her as freely expressing her feelings with sharp wit.

 The Pillow Book influenced a genre of Japanese writings known as zuihitsu ('assorted writing').